megamsys/whmcs_go/README.md

 # whmcs #

-whmcs is a Go client library for accessing the [WHMCS billing system][].
+whmcs is a Go client library for accessing the [WHMCS billing system][http://www.whmcs.com].

 **Documentation:**

+This is an enterprise addon for *MegamVertice*.
+Read [docs.megam.io](https://docs.megam.io) for more information.

 whmcs requires Go version 1.6 or greater.